joshuaisaact/StreamShuffle/readme.md

 ### JavaScript

-The game logic is powered by JavaScript, utilizing asynchronous API calls and DOM manipulation to display information to the user.
+The application logic is powered by JavaScript, utilizing asynchronous API calls and DOM manipulation to display information to the user.

 - **API Calls**: The app makes several asynchronous calls to fetch genres, movies, and streaming details from the API.
 - **DOM Manipulation**: The app dynamically updates the content of the page, including the genre dropdown, movie details, and streaming info.